hayz999/javascript-algorithms-and-data-structures/notes.md

   - this matters when working with large amounts of data
   - useful in discussing the tradeoffs between different solutions
   - important to understand which parts of your code might be slowing things down
+- See `big_o.js` for practice example of time complexity of a simple problem
+- The problem with time:
+  - different machines will record different times
+  - the same machine can record different times
+  - for fast algorithms, speed measurements may not be precise enough